GaganSingh001/My-Portfolio/data_visualizations/README.md

 5. Deployment to Production

 ## Features
-1. Movie revenue prediction (Quantile) 10 being lower revenue and 100 being high
+1. (KPI) Movie revenue prediction (percentile)
-2. Award Prediction - Predicts whether a movie has the potential of winning awards
+2. (KPI) Award Prediction
-3. Movie Demographics
+3. Audience Demographics
-4. The dashboard answers the following questions: a.
-Where are my customers?  b.
-When should I realease my movie? c.
-How should i release my movie?
-Who should i release my movie to (Demographics)?
-What are the similar films to mine?
+4. Best Release Month & Season
+5. Similar Films
+6. Release Mediums
+7. (KPI) Average Budget
+8. Best Release Locations based on Audience Demographics
+9. Best Genre Determinations

 ## Timeline
 From start to finish, this project took about 4 weeks to develop.
 This is dependent on how accessible the customer is to provide feedback.